firecracker-microvm/firecracker/docs/cpu_templates/cpu-template-helper.md

 runtime, it is required to ensure that these situations don't happen with their custom CPU templates before deploying it.

-The command uses the same configuration file as Firecracker and the path to the custom CPU template file should be specified in the "cpu-config" field.
+When a template is specified both through `--template` and in Firecracker configuration file provided via `--config`, the template specified with `--template` takes precedence.

 > **Note** This command does not ensure that the contents of the template are
 > sensible.
 Thus, users need to make sure that the template does not have any